Saira Rao: Race2Dinner and Haven

 In 2020, Rao co-founded "Haven" together with political organiser Candice Fortin and academic Tamara L. Lee.
 Haven is "a collective of BIWOC and non-binary identifying folks rooted towards abolition, liberation and healing through art and storytelling".

+In 2024, conservative activist Matt Walsh infiltrated a Race2Dinner event in Atlanta by posing as a waiter, interrupting it at several points.

 Personal life

-Rao is married to Shiv Govindan, and has two children, Layla and Dhar Govindan in Denver, CO.
+Rao is married to businessman Shiv Govindan, and has two children; she lives in Country Club, Denver, Colorado.